fredricocalamari/Dina-Remastered-TTF-Powerline/Readme.md

+# Powerline update 8/28/2023
+This is the DinaRemasteredCollection TTF font patched for supporting powerline.
+This means you can now use Dina Remastered in Windows Terminal with full support for powerline glyphs.

 # Update 12/20/2020
 A slight edit of the original Dina font has been added to this repository as well.
 The original, DinaRemasterCollection.ttc, is still available, and is still a direct copy of Dina.
 However, DinaRemasterII.ttc contains a few edits.
 The + sign has been enlarged by 1px in all directions, the = sign has been spaced out by 1px vertically, and Z has had its slash portion rearranged to make it appear less like the number 2.